-Lightburn vs LaserGRBL: Which is Best For You?
+LaserGRBL vs Lightburn: Which is Best in 2023?

 At CNCSourced, we’re a team from across the world, united by our passion for everything CNC, laser cutting, and more!
 We try to publish at least once per week, and we’re always up for talking anything DIY and making!
 Altogether we’ve written over 150 technical guides, from how to wire stepper motors, to brand-new ways to CNC carve granite with $5.
 You can read more about us on our about page.

 In your quest to find the best laser software, you’re likely to stumble across the Lightburn vs LaserGRBL.

 While both are impressive in their own right, there are some pretty important differences to consider:

 LaserGRBL is a free, Windows-only software best suited for individuals with a basic need for laser engraving using GRBL controller-based machines.
 It has a simple user interface ideal for beginners but lacks some of the fancier features and file compatibility capabilities found in Lightburn.

 Lightburn, on the other hand, is a paid software ($60) compatible with a wider range of laser machines, and it works on Windows, macOS, and Linux.
 It’s best suited for professional users needing advanced design capabilities and those with non-GRBL controller-based machines.

 In this article, I’ll compare my first-hand experience with Lightburn and LaserGRBL so you can decide which is the best fit for your project and experience level.

 - Laser compatibility: Lightburn is compatible with most lasers, while LaserGRBL only supports lasers with GRBL controllers.